-This is the library district's property tax rate expressed in dollars per \$1000 of assessed valuation.
+This is the library district's property tax rate expressed in dollars per \$1000 of assessed valuation (for those libraries that are themselves Junior Taxing Districts).
 For example, a rate of \$1.00 means that for every \$1,000 of assessed value, \$1.00 in property taxes is owed.
 Given a levy rate of \$1.00, property assessed at \$100,000 generates \$100 in property taxes per annum.
 Levy Rates are based on data taken from the Department of Revenue publication: Property Tax Statistics.
 In cases where the library system receives revenue from multiple taxing districts with varying levy rates, the weighted average levy rate was calculated.
-See: Assessed Valuations, Junior Taxing District, Local Cents per \$1000, Municipalities
+See: Assessed Valuations, Junior Taxing District, Local Cents per \$1000, Senior Taxing District

-RESIDENT BORROWER:
+RESIDENT REGISTERED USERS:

-This is a patron who resides or owns property within the library's legal service area, it does not include reciprocal borrowers.
-See: Non-Resident Borrower, Total Registered Borrowers
+This is a patron who resides or owns property within the library's legal service area, it does not include reciprocal users.
+See: Registered Users, Non-Resident Registered Users